• SELLING YOUR GUITAR? We pay top dollar for vintage Fender, Gibson, and Martin instruments.

 Recent market trends show increasing demand from both players and collectors, with 1963 examples often outperforming later years due to their pre-Beatles mystique and superior construction quality.

-Serial Numbers and Dating
+Serial numbers and dating

 1963 Epiphone Casinos typically feature 5-digit serial numbers ranging from approximately 95000 to 105000, stamped into the headstock.
 1963, serial 104xxx represents a typical example from this year.
 However, serial numbers should always be cross-referenced with other dating methods for accurate authentication.

-Potentiometer Dating
+Potentiometer dating

 The most reliable dating method involves reading the potentiometer codes found inside the control cavity: